Obelisk of Glory (Tolyatti): History

-The phrase "Champions who died for the freedom and happiness of the people" was also added.
+The obelisk was restored and altered in April 1975 in preparation of the 30th anniversary of World War II.

 On November 3, 1978 the eternal flame was lit at the monument, delivered by an armored personnel carrier from the flame at the Obelisk of Glory in Samara.
 After this, the Toylatti monument gradually also came to be referred to as the Obelisk of Glory.

-In 2006, the mayor of Tolyatti, Nikolai Utkin, declared his intention to refurbish the monument.